 On Aug.
-28, 1993, Bruce Dickinson gave his last performance with Iron Maiden until he rejoined the band in 1999.
+28, 1993, Bruce Dickinson gave his final performance with Iron Maiden before a hiatus that lasted until 1999.
 The 1993 show was filmed by the BBC at Pinewood Studios in London and broadcast on MTV and pay-per-view in the U.K. Later, it was released as Raising Hell on home video.

 The final shows were no picnic, according to the singer.
-“It wasn’t a good vibe,” Dickinson told writer Mick Wall in the band bio Iron Maiden: Run to the Hills — The Authorized Biography.
+“It wasn’t a good vibe,” Dickinson told writer Mick Wall in the band bio Run to the Hills: The Authorized Biography.
 “We walked out onstage, and it was like a morgue.
 The Maiden fans knew I’d quit, they knew these were the last gigs and I suddenly realized that, as the frontman, you’re in an almost impossible situation.”

 Which made his onstage death even more significant.
 The symbolism was lost on no one.
-Eventually time healed the wounds, and Dickinson returned to Iron Maiden six years later, along with guitarist Adrian Smith, who had also left.
-Since then, the band has been rolling steady.
+Eventually time healed the wounds, and Dickinson returned to Iron Maiden six years later – along with guitarist Adrian Smith, who had also left.

 The Top 100 Rock Albums of the ’80s